yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/debezium-connector-yugabytedb.md

 By default, the YugabyteDB connector writes change events for all `INSERT`, `UPDATE`, and `DELETE` operations that occur in a table to a single Apache Kafka topic that is specific to that table.
 The connector names change event topics as _serverName.schemaName.tableName_.

-The components of a topic name are:
+The components of a topic name are as follows:

-* _serverName_ is the logical name of the connector, as specified by the `database.server.name` configuration property.
+* _serverName_ - the logical name of the connector, as specified by the `database.server.name` configuration property.
-* _schemaName_ is the name of the database schema in which the change event occurred.
+* _schemaName_ - the name of the database schema in which the change event occurred.
-* _tableName_ is the name of the database table in which the change event occurred.
+* _tableName_ - the name of the database table in which the change event occurred.

 For example, suppose that `dbserver` is the logical server name in the configuration for a connector that is capturing changes in a YugabyteDB installation that has a `yugabyte` database and an `inventory` schema that contains four tables: `products`, `products_on_hand`, `customers`, and `orders`.
 The connector would stream records to these four Kafka topics: